leftp/DPAPISnoop/README.md

 MasterKeys are encrypted with the domain password of the user.
 Cracking such a key can lead to the compromise of other domain accounts.

-Based on DPAPImk2john at https://github.com/openwall/john/blob/6ed33a7f10f4fa19a4a995cf0fa099d6169fdcbf/run/DPAPImk2john.py
+Based on DPAPImk2john for hash generation (https://github.com/openwall/john/blob/6ed33a7f10f4fa19a4a995cf0fa099d6169fdcbf/run/DPAPImk2john.py)
+Based on SharpDPAPI for masterkey extraction (https://github.com/GhostPack/SharpDPAPI)
 # Info
 DPAPISnoop once run, it will iterate through every user folder, grab the most recent MasterKey under `C:\Users\User\AppData\Roaming\Microsoft\Protect\{SID}\{GUID}` and output a hashcat/JtR crackable hash.